 2. Little Havana: The Best Area to Stay in Miami for a Little Taste of Cuba

-If you’re seeking a truly one-of-a-kind experience, Little Havana is your best bet.
-From the sounds of dominos clacking as they fall to the plumes of cigar smoke coming out of dimly-lit bars, this Cuban neighborhood is where Miami’s heart beats the loudest.
+If you’re seeking a one-of-a-kind experience, Little Havana is your best bet.
+From the sounds of dominos clacking to the plumes of cigar smoke coming out of dimly-lit bars, this Cuban neighborhood is where Miami’s heart beats the loudest.

 The area traces its history back to the 1950s and 1960s.
 Hundreds of thousands of Cubans immigrated to Miami by boat, plane, or rickety rafts, seeking solace from the dire Cuban Revolution.